ff6347/ff6347.github.io/src/pages/teaching/index.md

 <img src="/assets/images/teaching/gic.png">
 </div>

+**Design Fundamentals - Elementary Design Basics - Fundamentals of Digital Representation @FHP University of Applied Sciences Potsdam.**
 Where is the "Gestalt" in code?
 Can the Laws of Gestalt be programmed?
 And what are these laws?
 In this seminar we will explore the origin, present and possible future of computer art.
 Based on the Laws of Gestalt we are going to categorize several art works and use these rules to create our own generative design.
 This seminar will be split into three sprint projects each building on top of its predecessor.
-The site for the seminar can be found [here](https://interface.fh-potsdam.de/gestalten-in-code/).
+The site for the seminar can be found [here](https://gestalten-in-code.qawsed.site/).

----

 ## Lost in Navigation

-Lost in Navigation is an upcoming course by Prof. Myriel Milicevic and me.
-Can we navigate by emotion?
-And how might a emotional map look like?
-Can a machine guide us and express those emotions?
-In this seminar we are going to build our own navigation systems with an focus on an emotional expression of machines.

----
+**Design Fundamentals - Elementary Design Process - Fundamentals of Surface and Structure @FHP University of Applied Sciences Potsdam.**
+The everyday use of navigation systems and vector-based street maps with live positioning shaped our image and spatial understanding of routes, urban spaces, orientation, and movement.
+Standardized representations helped us quickly find our way in unfamiliar metropolises, but different places, with recommendations for the same coffee shops, also became increasingly similar.

+"Lost in Translation" described, in English, the loss of meaning when translating from one language to another.
+Similarly, when translating an environment through a navigation system, subtle, individual, and special dimensions were often lost, becoming "Lost in Navigation."

+In this course, we aimed to break with expectations and build our own navigation systems.
+We engaged in experimental mapping and spatial perception, playing with various navigation parameters.
+What did it mean to be guided by machines?
+Were we still allowed to get lost and take detours?
+What would a navigation device look like that reacted emotionally and guided us through the world based on entirely unexpected criteria?

+The course consisted of both a design-conceptual exploration of the topic and its technical implementation.
+In the first half of the semester, fundamentals for building simple navigation systems were taught.
+In the second part, the focus was on the emotional expressions of machines.
+Since we did not use screens with conventional map displays, new forms were required for how a personal navigation system could indicate direction or lead its user off the chosen path.
+The workshop practice 14W4D-IL was integrated into the seminar.

+Instructors: Myriel Milicevic + Fabian Morón Zirfas

 ## Input/Output - Fundamentals of Process-Oriented Design